The Great Divide

 Kahan described the album as exploring "nostalgia, guilt, and the feelings we try desperately to hide."
 In his own words: "From a long silence forms a divide, a great expanse demanding attention.
 I stare across it.
 I see old friends, my father, my mother, my siblings, my younger self, the great state of Vermont."
 The record grapples with the emotional distance fame creates between an artist and the people who shaped him, and the quiet devastation of watching loved ones bear witness to a life lived publicly.

+The songs were written across multiple locations: beside a piano in Nashville, next to a pond in Guilford, Vermont, in a legendary studio in upstate New York, and on a farm with a fire tower in Only, Tennessee.
 The album was co-produced with Aaron Dessner (The National, Taylor Swift's folklore and evermore) and Gabe Simon, recorded at Dessner's Long Pond Studio in Hudson, New York and Gold Pacific Studios in Nashville.
-The title track debuted at No. 6 on the Billboard Hot 100 and reached No. 1 on Billboard's Hot Rock & Alternative Songs chart, Kahan's first chart-topper.
+The title track debuted at No. 6 on the Billboard Hot 100 and reached No. 1 on Billboard's Hot Rock and Alternative Songs chart, Kahan's first chart-topper.

 The album arrived alongside the Netflix documentary Noah Kahan: Out of Body (premiered SXSW, March 2026), which chronicled his rise from tiny pre-pandemic venues to headlining Fenway Park, including his battles with anxiety, disordered eating, and body dysmorphia.